andreasch86/andreasch86/README.md

     - Took ownership of various ML projects.
     - And other impactful work...

+- **Lecturer and Researcher**, North-West University, Potchefstroom *(Jan 2013 – Oct 2016)*
+  - I lectured undergraduate Mathematics and Applied Mathematics courses.
+  - I was active with a few research projects in Mathematical Biology.

 ### 🎓 Education
 - **M.Sc/PhD in Bioinformatics and Computational Biology**, Stellenbosch University, *(Ongoing)*